-Unlike ticks, which fall asleep even in cold weather, fleas are active all year round.
+Unlike ticks, which go into dormancy during the cold seasons, which fall asleep even in cold weather, fleas are active all year round.
 They live not only on streets but also in the basements of residential buildings and entrances.
 They hide in nooks, crannies, and crevices, behind baseboards, in the furniture, folds of linen, carpets, bedding, and the pet’s house.
 Therefore, explore the common ways your domestic cat can face the flea problem without putting its furry paw behind the threshold.

 1. From Another Pet in Your House

 This is the most apparent and standard option.
 If another pet, such as a dog that you regularly walk, lives in your house, it may be a carrier of fleas.
 In this case, you should put on a flea collar on the dog and use other protective equipment.
 However, even with a collar, a dog can bring fleas or eggs of these pests into the house.
 Even with flea and tick remedies applied to your dog, the cat is still not safe, as it takes time for it to take effect, and fleas can be active in the meantime.